| Strategic Pricing with a Focus on the MarketBy Mark JeziorskiGenerating additional third party payments and improving the overall

 components of a successful approach.

-Key Component 1 - Setting the Parameters for the Project
+Key Component 1 - Setting the Parameters for the Project There are various parameters that influence the development of the

 prices when prices are established strategically.
 Some of the critical